-The Wells Fargo Financing Facility Agreement, as amended, also requires the Company to maintain an asset coverage ratio equal to at least1.50:1.00.
-The amount of the borrowings under the Wells Fargo Financing Facility equals the amount of the outstanding advances.
+The Wells Fargo Financing Facility reinvestment period expires on March 31, 2025 and has a maturity date of March 31, 2027.
+The Wells Fargo Financing Facility Agreement also requires the Company to maintain an asset coverage ratio equal to at least 1.50:1.00.
 Advances under the Wells Fargo Financing Facility may be prepaid and reborrowed at any time during the reinvestment period, but any termination or reduction of the facility amount prior to the first anniversary of the date of the amendment (subject to certain exceptions) is subject to a commitment reduction fee of 1%.
+Under the Wells Fargo Financing Facility Agreement, the Company paid a fee on daily undrawn amounts under the Wells Fargo Financing Facility of 0.25% per annum during the period ended June 14, 2024.
+For the six months following June 14, 2024, the Company paid a fee on daily undrawn amounts under the Wells Fargo Facility of 0.50% per annum, and, thereafter, pays 0.50% per annum on undrawn amounts of up to40% of the maximum facility amount.

-As of December 31, 2023 and December 31, 2022, the Wells Fargo Financing Facility bore interest at a rate o SOFR, reset daily plus 2.20%, per annum.
+As of December 31, 2024 and December 31, 2023, the Wells Fargo Financing Facility bore interest at a rate o SOFR, reset daily, plus 2.20%, per annum.

-SPV III, beginning May 5, 2022, has pledged all of its assets to the collateral agent to secure their obligations under the Wells Fargo Financing Facility.
-The Company, and SPV III have made customary representations and warranties and are required to comply with various financial covenants related to liquidity and other maintenance covenants, reporting requirements and other customary requirements for similar facilities.
+On March 14, 2024, SPV V entered into the borrower joinder agreement to become party to the Wells Fargo Financing Facility Agreement and pledged all of its assets to the collateral agent to secure their obligations under the Wells Fargo Financing Facility.
+The Company and SPV V have made customary representations and warranties and are required to comply with various financial covenants related to liquidity and other maintenance covenants, reporting requirements and other customary requirements for similar facilities.